 At the Center for Research with Infants and Toddlers, our research explores the development of conceptual understanding in infants and young children with a focus on how they come to make sense of their social worlds.
 We are broadly concerned with the origins of the highly developed abilities that humans possess to recognize, remember, and reason about others as members of different social groups.
 We are particularly interested in understanding the nature and scope of the precocious processes that underlie the later-emerging development of social categorization, group-based inference, and moral reasoning – as well as the conceptual habits that underlie them.

 While early social cognition is our current primary focus, this lab is a new endeavor and we are open to exploring other areas of early childhood cognitive development.

-Short discrimination task for 8–12 month olds.
-Babies watch one triangle jump a bunch of times, then a different triangle jump, and we analyze their looking times to see if they notice the difference!
+Short discrimination task for 8–12 month olds, at our lab.
+Babies sit on your lap and watch an animation where one square goes down a hill and then a different square goes down a hill.
+We track their looking times (how long they look at the characters) to analyze if they notice the difference!
 Short and sweet.
-Please inquire for information or use the link above to find our submission form!
+Please inquire for more information or use the link above to find our submission form!

 80 5th Avenue

 New York, NY 10011